dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 response-size | R | DNS query message size (see below).
 ||
-response-bailiwick-index | R | The index in the NAME/RDATA table of the response bailiwick.
+response-processing-data | R | Data on response processing (see below).
 ||
 query-extended | Q | Extended Query information.
 This item is only present if collection of extra Query information is configured.
 Optional.
 ||